Lenox Square: Economic impact

 Lenox Square is the third-largest shopping mall in the state, as well as one of the largest in the Southeast.
 Only the Mall of Georgia and Perimeter Mall have a larger gross leasable area.
 Visited by more than 35 million people a year, Lenox Square is one of the most popular and profitable retail centers in the United States.
 Together with Phipps Plaza, an estimated $1 billion was generated in 2007.
 An estimated 40% of all visitors to the shopping center in 2009 were tourists.

 The area around Lenox has grown immensely in the decades since its opening, with expanding retail developments and over 75 restaurants within a 1-mile radius.
 In addition, Phipps Plaza is located in the northeast section of Lenox Square across Peachtree Road.
 Vehicular traffic around Lenox is excessive, and the streets are confusing for those unfamiliar with the area.
 Georgia 400 opened in 1993, restricting traffic to and from the west after its construction eliminated many existing roads.
 However, the Buckhead Uptown Connection, whose free shuttle-bus service around Buckhead, is available, supported voluntarily by a self-taxing district (Buckhead CID) which includes Lenox, and by GRTA and other agencies.
 The proposed Peachtree Streetcar initiative would also extend free or low-fare streetcars to Lenox in the north, through midtown and downtown, and south to a proposed mixed-use redevelopment around historic Fort McPherson, 14 mi.
 MARTA, the city's main mass-transit system, provides one station across the street from the JW Marriott, as well as Buckhead station a quarter of a mile to the northwest on Peachtree Road.

-Incidents of violence

-Seven shootings occurred at Lenox Square in 2020.
-A robbery occurred outside of the mall in 2021 after it was closed.
-Other similar incidents followed, and the mall now has security measures in place, and requires those under the age of 18 to have adult supervision after 3 pm.